zerohachiko/learngit/readme.txt

-git is one control system
-git is free
+git is one distributed control system git is free